- Financial Aid Overview for Prospective and Newly Admitted Students

 - For additional information on the scholarship program and application instructions, go to the Chancellor’s Scholarship Program page.

 - For additional information scholarship renewal requirements, go to Retaining Scholarship Eligibility

-Please note these scholarships are for current students for the 2011-2012 academic year.
+Please note these scholarships are for current students, enrolled during the the 2017-2018 academic year.
 Newly admitted students are not eligible to apply for Named Scholarships.